No result

 Psychologists work in accordance with recognised scientific methods and FSP members further commit to respecting ethical principles.
 FSP psychologists do not, for example, have the right to discriminate or exert any form of ideological or religious influence within the context of their professional activity.
 They must act with respect, honesty and credibility.

 All psychologists are bound by the obligation of professional secrecy.
 Sensitive information received from clients must be handled with the utmost care.
+Here you can find the Code of conduct.

 What do I do if my psychologist behaves in an abusive manner?